Milton Public Library’s Commitment to Truth and Reconciliation

 Learn more about the survivor flag here.

-MPL staff have undergone a number of training sessions, seminars and conferences, including the 4 Seasons of Reconciliation training offered by Reconciliation Education.
-This training has deepened our understanding Indigenous histories and cultures.
-This training supports our ongoing efforts to decolonize library services and spaces.
+MPL staff have undergone a number of training sessions, seminars, and conferences, including the 4 Seasons of Reconciliation training offered by Reconciliation Education and visiting the Woodland Cultural Centre—an important site of education and remembrance—to further explore the histories, languages, and lived experiences of Indigenous Peoples in our local region.
+This training has deepened our understanding of Indigenous histories and cultures and supports our ongoing efforts to decolonize library services and spaces.

 Each season, MPL opens the Medicine Learning Garden with knowledge sharing and blessings from Indigenous Elders, marking the start of a season of growth and learning.
 The garden’s closing ceremony celebrates the harvest and the community’s shared experiences.
 Both instances offer a time to celebrate the many efforts of MPL volunteers and Indigenous partners in maintaining the garden for the community to enjoy.